PCMDI/input4MIPs_CVs/docs/dataset-overviews/ozone.md

 <!--- begin-revision-history -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### FZJ-CMIP-ozone-1-2

+A member of the community raised an issue with a discontinuity between the piControl climatology and the historical ozone in this version.
+The full discussion is at https://github.com/PCMDI/input4MIPs_CVs/issues/400.
+FZJ-CMIP-ozone-2-0 fixes the underlying issue for the historical period only.
+For piControl, please continue to use the FZJ-CMIP-ozone-1-2 files (note that this guidance differs from the email communication sent by the CMIP IPO on 12 February 2026).

 ### FZJ-CMIP-ozone-1-1